luxonis/depthai-docs-website/source/index.rst

 Example Use Cases
 -----------------

-In this section, you'll find an inspiration what can you build right away with DepthAI
+In this section, you'll find an inspiration what can you build right away with DepthAI.

 .. raw:: html